Visiting Students

 Important Notice

-Completed forms must be returned to the Registrar's Office in person or via email.
-A copy of valid ID is also required.
-Forms and tuition waivers are due prior to the start of the term to allow creation of student ID and registration access.
+Application and tuition waivers are due prior to the start of the term to allow creation of student ID and registration access.

-Who Can Use This Form?
+Who Can Use This Application?

 - Visiting students wishing to take courses for credit or audit.